torpago/mqt-client/docs/ProgramTransferResponse.md

 ### NewProgramTransferResponse

-`func NewProgramTransferResponse(amount float32, currencyCode string, transactionToken string, typeToken string, ) *ProgramTransferResponse`
+`func NewProgramTransferResponse(amount decimal.Decimal, currencyCode string, transactionToken string, typeToken string, ) *ProgramTransferResponse`

 NewProgramTransferResponse instantiates a new ProgramTransferResponse object This constructor will assign default values to properties that have it defined,